 - Backups are ubiquitous in The Culture, the Chel religion favors "soulcatcher" implants in their heads that can be recovered and "sublimed".

-- In the Orson Scott Card short story "Fat Farm", the protagonist, a glutton, has his mind moved to new, svelte cloned bodies on a regular basis.
+- In the Orson Scott Card short story "Fat Farm" (collected in Maps in a Mirror), the protagonist, a glutton, has his mind moved to new, svelte cloned bodies on a regular basis.
 The Karmic Twist Ending is that the "cast-off bodies," who expect to be coddled, are instead pressed into slave labor.
-The 'original' is their boss.
+The 'original' is their boss, who treats them harshly because he hates them as tangible evidence that the version of him now living his life keeps on making the same bad decisions.

 - The Riverworld series.
 When someone died in Riverworld, their wathan (soul) was collected, a new body was created for them and the wathan was released and re-attached to it.